 The Post Road Pumpkin Ale was next.
 It is brewed by the Brooklyn Brewery.
 The ale was already celebrated in 1643 with the first American folk song: For we can make liquor, to sweeten our lips, of pumpkins and parsnips and walnut-tree chips.

 There is a distinct difference in taste between a normal and an alcohol-free wheat beer: alcohol surely serves as a flavor enhancer.
-However, when I took a sip of the Schneider Weisse Tap 5 I tasted alcohol only.
-Once the famous physicists Isidor Isaac Rabi had asked the pertinent question: Who ordered that muon? because that elementary particle is not needed to create the world we live in.
+However, when I took a sip of the Schneider Weisse Tap 5, I tasted alcohol only.
+Once the famous physicists Isidor Isaac Rabi had asked the pertinent question: Who ordered that muon?
+Because that elementary particle is not needed to create the world we live in.
 Let me add here: Who ordered that Schneider Weisse Tap 5 with its alcohol content of 8.2%?

 |Red Baron studying a label (©Carl-Schurz-Haus)|

 The highlight of the evening was the Black Sheep IPA 2014, a beer unlike the rest of the flock.
 We read on their website the following expertise: Our Black Sheep IPA is what you get when four brewers from three different continents collaborate and hit the beer scene in Freiburg.
-It has an abv of 6.9% yet it is dangerously smooth.
+It has an abv of 6.9%, yet it is dangerously smooth.
 Amarillo and Simcoe hops give our beer an explosion of flowery and citrus aroma, backed by a spicy finish that leaves you longing for another sip.
-The Black Sheep IPA is the first craft beer from Freiburg, it is brewed according to the Reinheitsgebot with a color, aroma, and taste all its own.
+The Black Sheep IPA is the first craft beer from Freiburg, it is brewed according to the Reinheitsgebot with color, aroma, and taste all it's own.
 It is massively hopped, unabashedly bold, and uniquely refreshing.